 After 20 years of business building websites, I’ve learned that there are three master components to building a successful business website.
 Those components are design, optimization, and conversion.

 So, each one of these components is very important as a whole because each one contributes to the quality of the website attracting good customers, and qualifying them with follow-ups.

-1) Website Design – the first master component for a successful website
+1) Website Design – the first master component for a successful business website

-So the web design needs to be thorough from your branding to the colors on the page, all the way to the crispness of the images and the cinematic of the video.
+So the website design needs to be thorough from your branding to the colors on the page, all the way to the crispness of the images and the cinematic of the video.

-All of those components contribute to a great-looking website.
+All of those components contribute to a great-looking website for your business.
 So again that’s your images, video, and logo.
 In addition, the quality of content that you put on the page is important.

 B) Quality Content for website design

 You want to educate your customers by having FAQs and supplying some testimonials that allow them to understand how other people have received the services that you’re offering.

 So, from the top, the content you’re going to cover is why, what, and how.
 How is important to communicate psychologically, allowing the customer to make that decision to purchase the services or the products.
 Then give them testimonials, social recommendations as well as frequently asked questions.